minollisantiago/HyperPyText/README.md

 # HyperPyText

-#### Build python and vanilla javascript apps :fire: :rocket: :fire:
+#### Python and react/vanilla javascript apps boilerplate to get your project started fast:fire: :rocket: :fire:

+> [!NOTE]
+> This is a work in progress, more documentation will be added as it improves, also undergoing iterations, so expect changes and outdated documentation.

 <br>
 <br>